sucitram/homebridge-delay-switch/README.md

 * **When manualy turning OFF the switch, the timer will stop and the sensor will NOT be triggered.**

 * **When the delay switch receives ON command while it's already ON, the timer will restart and the sensor trigger will be delayed.**

+* **You can easily change the type from switch to light in Apple Home (then you will be able to set the value from 0 to 100**

 _________________________________________